 Price: $2.00 - $5.00 per square foot

-Linoleum is a manufactured, thin sheet resilient flooring material that has properties which are very similar to vinyl.
+Linoleum is a manufactured, thin sheet of resilient flooring material that has properties that are very similar to vinyl.
 It is durable, resistant to stains, difficult to scratch, and easy to maintain.
-The difference is that linoleum tile is made from all natural linseed oil, and does not use non-renewable resources in it’s manufacture the way that vinyl does.
+The difference is that linoleum tile is made from all-natural linseed oil, and does not use non-renewable resources in it’s manufacture the way that vinyl does.
 You also don’t have to worry about the off-gassing of Volatile Organic Chemicals.

 Drawbacks: Linoleum is a little more expensive than vinyl, and it will also need a padded backing layer to make it comfortable enough for a bedroom.
 Linoleum is also slightly less durable than vinyl, and it doesn’t have the same impervious resistance to water penetration.

 Budget Friendly Laminate Bedroom Flooring Options

 Laminate flooring consists of a backing layer, a decorative layer, and a wear layer.
 The backing is generally made up of recycled, low-cost materials that make up the bulk of the actual laminate.
 The appearance of each piece is achieved by printing a very thin decorative strip over the top of this backing.
 This is then covered by an invisible wear layer which protects the material from stains and damage.

 The manufacturers of laminate flooring materials are able to produce print layers which can accurately achieve the look of numerous exotic natural hardwoods and stones.
 Because of this, you can use laminates to create a bedroom floor which looks far more expensive than it actually is.